SergioL8/korazon/README.md

 ### - Sergio:
-1. Pull all information about user
+1. Fix iOS
-2. Change email for phone number
+2. Upload image to Storage
-3.
+3. Create the home page where you can see events

 ### - Jona: